 Design and Build

 In fact, the latest car is a touch shorter but both lower and wider than before and with 79mm more built into the wheelbase, there's more space in the cabin.
-The dashboard is a good deal more angular than before, although Volkswagen would probably call it 'architectural' and now features a big central screen and a set of optional digital 'virtual' dials.
+The dashboard is a good deal more setsquare than before, although Volkswagen would probably call it 'architectural'.
+It now features a big central screen and a set of optional digital 'virtual' dials.
 The seats, as in most Volkswagens, initially feel unyielding but are supremely comfortable over longer distances.
 Three adults can fit in the back too.
 The boot measures an enormous 586-litres (up from 565) while the estate gets even more, with 650-litres available under the tonneau (up from 603).

 Market and Model

-The estate models add another £1,500 to the prices of the saloons, so that means you'll need to find around £24,000 for the entry-level 1.6-litre TDI in S trim, with the DSG 'box adding another £1,600.
-You'll need a budget of around £25,000 for the 150PS diesel which offers a six-speed manual in standard form.
-You'll need to ascend to the GT trim level to get access to the high-power 190PS diesel engine, and that'll set you back over £29,000.
-The big banger of the range is the all-wheel drive 240PS model and this also starts at GT level, costing around £36,000 with the DSG shift.
-Alternatively you can pay another £1,000 for R-Line specification and a seven rather than six-speed box.
+Prices start at around £22,000 for the 120PS diesel in S trim, with the DSG 'box adding another £1,600.
+The 150PS diesel opens at just over £23,000 with a six-speed manual.
+You'll need to ascend to the GT trim level to get your mitts on the 190PS diesel engine, and that'll set you back around £28,000.
+The big banger of the range is the all-wheel drive 240PS model and this also starts at GT level, costing around £34,500 with the DSG shifter.
+Alternatively you van pay another £1,000 for R-Line specification and a seven rather than six-speed box.
 Estates tack another £1,500 onto the asking price of the four-door cars.